XnonXte/XnonBot/README.md

 ## Get started

-`/help` or `;help` on Discord to prompt the list of available commands.
-As of 18/05/2023, all XnonBot commands will work with slash command.
+`/help` on Discord to prompt the list of available commands.
+As of 18/05/2023, all XnonBot commands will work with </> command.